SecOpsNews/news/index.md

 <!-- SecOps start -->

+- [RegisterSoftware] AI agents get office tasks wrong around 70% of the time, and a lot of them aren't AI at all - 2 hours ago
-- [CloudFlare] BGW (Baghdad) on 2025-06-29 - 3 hours ago
+- [CloudFlare] BGW (Baghdad) on 2025-06-29 - 10 hours ago
-- [DataBreaches] Privacy commissioner reviewing reported Ontario Health atHome data breach - 16 hours ago
+- [DataBreaches] Privacy commissioner reviewing reported Ontario Health atHome data breach - 23 hours ago
-- [DataBreaches] Northern Light Health patients affected by security incident at Compumedics; 10 healthcare entities affected - 16 hours ago
+- [DataBreaches] Northern Light Health patients affected by security incident at Compumedics; 10 healthcare entities affected - 23 hours ago
-- [DataBreaches] Alert: Scattered Spider has added North American airline and transportation organizations to their target list - 16 hours ago
+- [DataBreaches] Alert: Scattered Spider has added North American airline and transportation organizations to their target list - 23 hours ago
-- [DataBreaches] Battlefords Union Hospitals notifies patients of employee snooping in their records - 16 hours ago
+- [DataBreaches] Battlefords Union Hospitals notifies patients of employee snooping in their records - 23 hours ago
-- [DataBreaches] Texas Centers for Infectious Disease Associates Notifies Individuals of Data Breach in 2024 - 16 hours ago
+- [DataBreaches] Texas Centers for Infectious Disease Associates Notifies Individuals of Data Breach in 2024 - 23 hours ago
-- [RegisterSec] Ex-NATO hacker: 'In the cyber world, there's no such thing as a ceasefire' - 16 hours ago
+- [RegisterSec] Ex-NATO hacker: 'In the cyber world, there's no such thing as a ceasefire' - 23 hours ago
-- [HackerNews] FBI Warns of Scattered Spider's Expanding Attacks on Airlines Using Social Engineering - 19 hours ago
+- [HackerNews] FBI Warns of Scattered Spider's Expanding Attacks on Airlines Using Social Engineering - 1 day ago
-- [RegisterSoftware] How to get free software from yesteryear's IT crowd – trick code into thinking it's running on a rival PC - 22 hours ago
+- [RegisterSoftware] How to get free software from yesteryear's IT crowd – trick code into thinking it's running on a rival PC - 1 day ago
 - [GrahamCluley] BreachForums broken up?
-French police arrest five members of notorious cybercrime site - 22 hours ago
+French police arrest five members of notorious cybercrime site - 1 day ago
-- [HackerNews] GIFTEDCROOK Malware Evolves: From Browser Stealer to Intelligence-Gathering Tool - 22 hours ago
+- [HackerNews] GIFTEDCROOK Malware Evolves: From Browser Stealer to Intelligence-Gathering Tool - 1 day ago
-- [HackerNews] Facebook’s New AI Tool Asks to Upload Your Photos for Story Ideas, Sparking Privacy Concerns - 23 hours ago
+- [HackerNews] Facebook’s New AI Tool Asks to Upload Your Photos for Story Ideas, Sparking Privacy Concerns - 1 day ago
 - [RegisterSoftware] Anthropic chucks chump change at studies on job-killing tech - 1 day ago
 - [RegisterSec] Crims are posing as insurance companies to steal health records and payment info - 1 day ago
 - [RegisterSoftware] Uncle Sam wants you – to use memory-safe programming languages - 1 day ago